 Belize has some amazing attractions, and the country is worthy of it’s own dedicated trip.
 Orange Walk has a really awesome Rum Distillery called Cuello’s that we stopped at, and it’s possible to arrange a tour for a visit.
 Nearby there are the Mayan Ruins of Lamanai (worth a whole day of exploring) and San Ignacio would be a good place to spend a night.
 It’s right on the border and has two nearby ruins that you can see as well.
-If you head over to the coast, or some of the islands, there is some of the world’s best Diving and Snorkeling spots.

 Getting to Tikal:

 While we were planning the trip, I wrote another post which covers a lot of our planning process and expected itinerary, which can be found here: Road Trip to Tikal.

 Taking a car from Mexico to Belize isn’t too difficult, but you have to be careful which company you choose to rent from.
 There are many different car rental companies in Playa del Carmen or Cancun (Mexico) but from the research we did, there are only two that will issue a permit to take a car internationally.
 This is very important.
 While it is okay to rent a car and drive it into Belize without much problem – you do have to get a special international permission (which is free) and purchase separate insurance in Belize, taking it further into Guatemala requires a few extra steps.